estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

-They can be syntax sugar to run some logic:
+They can be syntactic sugar to run some logic:

 ````js
 class Cart {